AAMateo/Lipid_Droplets/README.md

 # Lipid_Droplets
-This macro does not include the nuclei counting (since it was perform manually).
+This macro does not include nuclei counting (since it was performed manually).
-New versions might be uploaded to include the number of cells or increase automatization
+New versions might be uploaded to include the number of cells or increase macro automatization.